 1. I never charge anyone, for any reason.
 The shops are about love, with no judgement or conditions.

 2. I accept presents but never accept any money at, or for, the shop.
 Ever.
 People/individuals can create wonderous things when we put our heart into it.

 4. The shops are created, run and the gifts are nearly always given by individuals, not groups.
-Groups can be wonderful in giving a hand but it isn't a church, government or welfare group creation.
+Groups can be wonderful in giving a hand but this is not a church, government or welfare group creation.
 We are building communities by doing things through local people.
-I am always happy to explain this.
+I am always happy to explain this further.

 Gather some friends to have the time of your lives.
 Perhaps six* generous, reliable people.
 Meet up and each choose a task you enjoy.
-Write out some simple steps.
+Write out some simple steps to do.

-Find and borrow a large empty shop in a busy area that has parking.
+Find and borrow a large empty shop in a busy area that has free parking.

 Call it ‘Spirit of Christmas (your town/ city)’.

 Open from 9am – 6pm daily.
 Close the shop at 6pm on Christmas Eve.

 Make a shift roster for all the shop helpers.
 Re-stockers and cleaners start at 6pm.

 Get free Public Liability insurance.

 Ask local businesses to donate window/ floor cleaning and shop signs.
 People are very helpful.
-Borrow tables and covers, stands and a mirror.
+Borrow tables, covers, stands and a mirror.

 Collect new gifts (or anything that looks brand new).
-New or 'as new' gifts are vital as people need to wrap them as new presents.
+New gifts are vital as people need to wrap them as new presents.
 It’s a gift shop, not an op shop!
 Fill the shop for the grand opening.

 Tell everyone.
 Write a News Release **.
-When the wonderful folk on TV, radio, papers, groups and clubs hear, they’ll tell everybody and people will bring in thousands of new gifts.
+When the wonderful folk on TV, radio, newspapers, groups and clubs hear, they’ll tell everybody and people will bring in thousands of new gifts.

 * All timings, numbers etc. are what I do.
-My recommendations as it works very well.
+My recommendations though they work very well.

 ** Include in the Release, what, where, when, how as well as the phone numbers (mobile and home) of your chattiest person.